Ares-Developers/Ares-docs/new/particles.rst

 Particle handling has been greatly optimized in :game:`Ares`.
 Pixel particles -- that is types having :tag:`BehavesLike=` set to either :value:`Spark` or :value:`Railgun` -- were known to cause lag even with relatively few particles involved.
 That is, even sparse railgun beams created a noticable slowdown.
+Also, :value:`Smoke` particles are created frequently throughout a game.

 In :game:`Ares` the optimization is activated automatically if all of the following are true.
 If any one is false, the optimization will not be applied and the particles will be handled like in earlier versions.
 That is, mixing and matching is still possible.

-1. :tag:`[ParticleSystem]BehavesLike=` is either :value:`Spark` or
+1. :tag:`[ParticleSystem]BehavesLike=` is either :value:`Spark`,
-   :value:`Railgun`
+   :value:`Railgun`, or :value:`Smoke`
 2. The :type:`ParticleType` set as :tag:`[ParticleSystemType]HoldsWhat=` has the
    exact same setting
 3. The :type:`ParticleType` does not use alpha images or line trailers